-I am passionate about what I do and learning more about creating art using digital mediums.
-I am a comic reader, sports lover, video game player, sci-fi enthusiast, and all around appreciator of all art forms.
+He is passionate about filmmaking and learning more about the technological advances in the craft.
+He is a comic reader, sports lover, video game player, sci-fi enthusiast, and all-around appreciator of all art forms.

 Feel free to contact me about your video post production needs.